mwkracht/project_euler/README.md

   -h, --help  show this help message and exit
 ```

-All solutions have been run on python 3.6.
+All solutions have been tested run on python 3.6.
+Use `tox` to run automated tests for provided solutions.